lbarzi/Hello_World/README.md

 # Hello World Challenge

-Raylytic challenge which aims to run a "Hello, World!" web page in Linux
+Raylytic challenge - which aims to run a "Hello, World!" web page in Linux

 ## Getting Started

-Just a simple set of shell script to get things done (almot) quickly and easily.
+Just a simple set of shell script to get things done (almost) quickly and easily.

 ### Prerequisites